drupol/master-thesis/src/thesis/1-introduction.typ

 often led to disassembling devices to uncover their hidden secrets, followed by a harder quest to reassemble them.
-While my father played a pivotal role in this journey of discovery, and I simply cannot recall a single moment when he responded with #emph["I don't know"] it was my mother who truly ignited my path to computers.
+While my father played a pivotal role in this journey of discovery, and I simply cannot recall a single moment when he responded with #emph["I don't know"]; it was my mother who truly ignited my path to computers.
 Her encouragement and unwavering belief in pursuing my passions were instrumental in shaping my journey towards a deeper understanding of the world around me, especially computers.